Does broadband need a phone line?

 Do you need a landline for broadband?

-The short answer is: not necessarily.
-Traditional broadband services, such as ADSL (Asymmetric Digital Subscriber Line), used to rely on phone lines to deliver internet access.
-However, with the growth of newer technologies like fibre-optic broadband, you can now get a broadband connection without a landline.
+The short answer: not anymore.
+Traditional broadband services like ADSL (Asymmetric Digital Subscriber Line) used to rely on phone lines to deliver internet access.
+However, with the growth of fibre-optic broadband, you can now get a connection without a landline.

 Broadband options that don’t require a landline